Thinking about Moving to Kelowna?

 Cool Trivia About Kelowna

-- The wine industry of British Columbia got its start in Kelowna.
-Calona Wines was the first winery to start-up in British Columbia almost a century ago and lead the way in producing wine.
-They started by selling apple and fortified berry wines before transitioning to more normal European type wines in the 1970s.
+- The BC wine industry got its start in Kelowna.
+Calona Wines was the first winery to start-up in British Columbia almost a century ago and led the way in producing wine.
+The first vines in the province were planted for the purpose of making sacramental wine at the Oblate mission, established in 1859 near the present-day site of the Summerhill Pyramid winery.

 - Kelowna was once a major producer of tobacco.
-As it turns out, Kelowna’s warm climate is perfect for growing the tobacco plant and at one point they produced enough of the crop to make 800,000 cigars every year.
+As it turns out, Kelowna’s warm climate is perfect for growing the tobacco plant and at one point, they produced enough tobacco to make 800,000 cigars every year.

 - The people of the Okanagan First Nation had a long shared story about a bearded settler who lived in an underground home, and they called the man brown bear, or in their language “Kim-ach-Touch”.
 Planners for the town heard the story and decided on the name of Kelowna, which meant grizzly bear.

-- The floating bridge was built in 1958 to connect Kelowna to groups living in Westbank, Peachland and Summerland was once the longest floating bridge in Canada at a whopping length of 1.4km.
-Later in 2008, the bridge was replaced with the William R. Bennett Bridge, which is also remarkable for its design that features a uniquely elevated deck.
+- The floating bridge was built in 1958 to connect Kelowna to the Westbank was once the longest floating bridge in Canada at a whopping length of 1.4km.
+In 2008, the bridge was replaced with the William R. Bennett Bridge (named after the premier), which is also remarkable for its design that features a uniquely elevated deck.

 Is Kelowna for You?